boswellgathu/basic-school-system-api/README.md

     - PORT - which to run your app on - required.
     - NODE_ENV - development || production - required.
     - ADMINLOGIN - password to use for the default seeded admin - required.
-* use the setup script to setup `yarn setup-app` the script will
+* Run `yarn setup-app`  to use the setup script to setup - the script will
     - create both local and test databases named real_pg_db and test_pg_db
     - check if you have sequelize-cli, pm2 and if not install it
     - generate RSA key pair to use for jwt